-Understanding Posts and Pages in WordPress
+Understanding WordPress Posts and Pages

 The most important thing that you come across while using WordPress is Post.
 In fact, when WordPress was first created back in 2004, the only thing that you could create was Post and even at the back-end of WordPress, nearly everything was all about the Post.
 As WordPress has evolved over the years, so have the content types.

 Today, we are going to discuss two major content types in WordPress.

 We will be discussing in detail about these content types.

 So let’s begin.

 A WordPress Post can be defined as an article, a photo or a video or anything that you publish and it shows up in a stream is the post.
 If you visit almost any type of publication online, what you scroll through is termed as a Post.

 If you share something on social media, it will be categorized as posts.